udacity/CppND-Capstone-Snake-Game/README.md

 4. Run it: `./SnakeGame`.

 ## New Features Added
-11/02/2024 Rendered the snake and food on separate threads.

-11/02/2024 Created a food class.
+**12/02/2024** - Added a leaderboard.
+The leaderboard is saved to a text file.
+The leaderboard is displayed at the end of the game.
+The leaderboard is sorted by the highest score.
+The leaderboard is limited to the top 10 scores.
+The leaderboard also displays the date and time of the game.The leaderboard also displays the current users score.

 ## Ideas for future features
-- Implement a message queue to decide when to draw a new fruit.

 - Render the snake and food on different threads.
+- Use threads to manage the game loop.
+- Have a dialog at to start a new game.
 - Allow players to enter their names and save their high scores to a text file.
-  - Add a leaderboard.
+  - Add a leaderboard at the end of the game.
-- Add fixed and moving obstacles to the game.
+- Add fixed and moving obstacles to the game:
   - Implement a hard barrier temporarily.
-- Add different types of food to the game.
+- Add different types of food to the game:
+  - Have a parent class to track all consummables.
-  - Have each food manged by it's own thread.
+  - Have each consumable managed by it's own thread.
+Aim to understand the benefits of just using a loop.
+  - A consumable with a message queue to decide when to draw a new consumable/change the state of a consumable for the renderer e.g. food that becomes a barrier.
   - A consumable that makes the snake go into "ghost" mode temporarily.
   - A consumable linked to another consumable that becomes.
   - A consumable that renders a sprite image.
+  - A moving consumable.
-- Allow players to select the initial speed of the game.
+- Allow players to select game settings
+  - Set the intial speed of the snake.
   - Add a starting dialogue.
 - Add another snake to the game that is controlled by the computer using the A* search algorithm.
+- Add two player mode.

 ## Project Rubric